wasix-org/cargo-wasix/doc/wasm-opt.md

 ## Which `wasm-opt` executed?

-Every release of `cargo wasi` is hardcoded to download a precompiled version of `wasm-opt`.
+Every release of `cargo wasix` is hardcoded to download a precompiled version of `wasm-opt`.
 This binary will be lazily downloaded and then executed.
 You can also request that a specific `wasm-opt` binary is used via the `WASM_OPT` environment variable.